shohidulislamapu71/interview/README.md

-## How to Install the Inerview Project
+## How to Install the Interview Project

 ## Requirements